bches/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step,
+As a first step, I stripped out some images from the training data that were all black.
+The problem with these images is that are mislabeled as certain signs and I did not want my neural network training on that.

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because this neural network expects 0 mean data between -1 and 1.
+I did not get the mean to exactly 0 but got it closer and did get it in between -1 and 1.

-I decided to generate additional data because ...
+I decided to generate additional data because there were a few classes in the training set that were underrepresented as shown above.

-To add more data to the the data set, I used the following techniques because ...

-Here is an example of an original image and an augmented image:

-![alt text][image3]
+To add more data to the the data set, I iterated through each label that was underrepresented and concatenated onto the data set a number of copies of an image corresponding to that label.
+The number of copies to add was calculated as the number of copies it would take to bring the most underrepresented labels up to what was prevoiusly the average count for the data set.

+![Class Labels Histogram, Training Data Set (Augmented)][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the distribution of class labels.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.